davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ## Required packages

 We will need to load the following packages.
-Remember to read [this guide on setting up packages on your computer](../required_packages.md) if you are running these practicals on your own machine, not Posit Cloud.
+Remember to read [this guide on setting up packages on your computer](../required_packages.md) before running these practicals on your own machine.

 ```{code-cell} r
 :tags: [remove-stderr]